This article describes:

 If you're considering the EAP, there are a few important things to know:

-- Opting out of the early access program can only be done on quarterly boundaries.
+- Opting out of the EAP can only be done on quarterly boundaries.
 This means that customers cannot opt in and out between releases, so enrollment should be considered carefully with this strict limitation in mind.